-You print a color swatch page for a single spot color.
-You print a swatch book for a group of spot colors.
+You can print a color swatch page for a single spot color, or you can print a swatch book for a group of spot colors.

 Print a swatch book of one or more spot colors

 When you print a swatch book, you select one or more spot colors and a layout.